abinit/abinit/doc/tutorial/eph4isotc.md

 This distribution, however, may not be optimal, especially if you have lot of CPUs available and/or you need to decrease the memory required per CPU.

-In a nutshell, to decrease the memory requirement, we suggest to activate the parallelism over perturbations (up to 3 x [[natom]]) to make the memory for $W(\rr,\RR, \text{3 x natom})$ scale.
+To decrease the memory requirement, we suggest to activate the parallelism over perturbations (up to 3 x [[natom]]) to make the memory for $W(\rr,\RR, \text{3 x natom})$ scale.
 If memory is not of concern, activate the $\qq$-point parallelism to boost the calculation.
 Note that the code is not able to distribute the memory for the wavefunctions although